Equine Fostering Q&A with Bluebonnet Equine Humane Society

 Also, remember that foster homes are volunteers and aren’t obligated to keep the horses, so you might get calls from a foster home telling you that you need to move the horse immediately.
 Have a plan for how you’ll get the horse transported, where he/she can go, etc.

 I think the benefits far outweigh any drawbacks, though.
 Each foster home brings their network of horse lovers to your organization.
-They bring new ideas, new experience, and new passion.
+They bring new ideas, new experiences, and new passion.
 Their excitement can reinvigorate you when you are burnt out.
 They also know and love the horses, and they’re huge advocates for their foster horse.